COGS108/Projects/FinalProject_Guidelines.md

 Each group will submit one Google Form Survey reviewing a project from a previous quarter.
 This will give you a sense of what we're expecting from the project and will give you all a chance to determine what components make for a strong project and where you would have improved the project, so that you can implement these improvements in your project.

-You will be assigned a project from a previous iteration of the course to review as a group.
+You will choose a publicly-available project from a previous quarter to review.

 ### Project Proposal